Respiratory Acidosis Clinical Presentation

 Thoracic examination of patients with obstructive lung disease may demonstrate diffuse wheezing, hyperinflation (ie, barrel chest), decreased breath sounds, hyperresonance on percussion, and prolonged expiration.
 Rhonchi may also be heard.

 Cyanosis may be noted if accompanying hypoxemia is present.
-Digital clubbing may indicate the presence of a chronic respiratory tract disease or other organ system disorders.
+Digital clubbing may indicate the presence of a chronic respiratory disease or other organ system disorders.

 The patient's mental status may be depressed if severe elevations of PaCO2 are present.
 Patients may have asterixis, myoclonus, and seizures.